Exploring Disruption by Rich Cumming

 *Research Source: PSFK Reports

-We believe XR will transform every industry, so earlier this year we invested in a dev team from New Zealand and Two Goats AR Studio was born.
+We believe XR will transform every industry, thats why we have invested in our very own Two Goats AR Studio.
 We spend much of our time researching, testing and validating all the new software/hardware tools in the market and we apply the most robust solutions to our client work.

 Much of these results can be seen in the Two Goats AR App – a creative Sandbox for our dev team and client prototypes and POCs.